FHantke/brave-browser-wiki/Desktop-Release-Checklist.md

    - [ ] Release using the `critical` feature (forces users to update/restart) if there's a zero day vulnerability being exploited
 - [ ] Consult with PR team (@catherinecorre) and provide heads up on release timing, screenshots, other deliverable's.

+#### `Nightly` & `BETA` channels (HF/zero-day chromium releases)

+- [ ] When pushing out a chromium bump (especially a zero-day chromium release), ensure that `BETA` builds have also been started/pushed publicly.
+This is a quick check to avoid cases were a zero-day chromium bump was merged late on Thursday, missing the `public` build as per https://github.com/brave/brave-browser/wiki/Brave-Release-Schedule#current-build-schedule.
+When this happens, users need to wait till Tuesday until the next public `BETA` build is pushed out.
+This leaves users vulnerable and doesn't respect our `1-day SLA` promise.
+In these cases, ensure that `BETA` also goes out within ~24hrs.

 ### Release Notes to Staging

 - [ ] Mark closed issues in github as `release-notes/exclude` or `release-notes/include`.